makersacademy/bowling-challenge/README.md

 Public Interfaces:

 **Game**
-- `#addRoll()` -Takes integer argument between 0 and 10.
+- `#addRoll()` -Takes integer argument between 0 and 10. checks validity of roll and adds the roll to the current frame.
 Throws error if the game is over or if an invalid input is entered
 - `isOver()` - Returns true if game is over, false if it's not
+- `#totalScore()` - Uses ScoreBoard to return the total score of the game
+- `#runningTotal()` - Uses ScoreBoard to return the running total for each frame so far in the game

 **Frame**
 - `#addRoll()` - Takes integer argument, adds roll to `this.rolls` array